 Venus and her many symbols traditionally represent interpretations of love but there are many other feelings that we human beings have so is an indicator of all our feelings.
 Ultimately, love is the highest expression for Venus but like the other planets she has negative aspects too.

 However one will express their feelings (or not) will be indicated by Venus and her relationships.
-Venus in Scorpio who is reticent and Capricorn who is taciturn are two Venus placements where feelings are often held in and not expressed.
-Venus in Gemini or Leo will easily make their feelings known and all of them.
-Venus aspects to the Moon may give more maternal instincts to a native; Venus aspects to Saturn may be restrictive in expressing feelings, or be too harsh and critical or withholding of love.
+Venus in Scorpio may indicate people who are reticent about expressing feelings, or Venus in Capricorn may be taciturn but they share a quality of feelings that are held in and not expressed.
+When Venus is in Gemini or Leo these people will easily make their feelings known and all of them as both may tend to gush when expressing their feelings in anger or with extra emotion.
+The planet of feelings (Venus) when aspected to the Moon, the planetary ruler of emotions may give a more maternal instinct to how a native expresses their feelings; they show a stronger sense of caring.
+Venus aspects to Saturn may be those who are restrictive in expressing feelings, perhaps due to fear or a previous bad experience; or their behaviour may be too harsh and critical or withholding of love.

-As all feelings are rooted in life experience and our responses to people and events in our life, Venus is a rich source of information for how one handles relationships, love, and their feelings in general.
+As all feelings are rooted in life experience and our responses to all the people and events in our life, Venus is a rich source of information for how one handles relationships, love, and their unique expression of feelings in general.

 Beauty is in the eye of the beholder and never has a statement been more true.
 Yet it is also true that human beings have a relationship with the concept of beauty that is much more than skin deep or what our eyes can see.
 We also attribute beauty to sounds, tastes, scents and sensation.
 The list does not stop there; we chat about beautiful thoughts, ideas, places, and things and as a rule we revere or value highly anything we find beautiful.
 Anything we can make beautiful, everything that is or once was beautiful, all are represented by Venus.
 She is everybody’s personal aesthetician as Venus will indicate your approach to beauty, where you find beauty and even how important it is to you.